 It is not known whether Soliris is excreted into human milk.
 IgG is excreted in human milk, so it is expected that Soliris will be present in human milk.
 However, published data suggest that antibodies in human milk do not enter the neonatal and infant circulation in substantial amounts.
 Caution should be exercised when Soliris is administered to a nursing woman.
 The unknown risks to the infant from gastrointestinal or limited systemic exposure to Soliris should be weighed against the known benefits of human milk feeding.

-The safety and effectiveness of Soliris for the treatment of PNH in pediatric patients below the age of 18 years have not been established.
+The safety and effectiveness of Soliris for the treatment of PNH in pediatric patients have not been established.

 Administer vaccinations for the prevention of infection due to Neisseria meningitidis, Streptococcus pneumoniae and Haemophilus influenza type b (Hib) according to ACIP guidelines [see WARNINGS AND PRECAUTIONS].